 When do you buy a generator?

-Certainly not before a blizzard is heading your way because you will buy it at a higher price and due to the rush of the moment you might end up buying the wrong type of generator.
+Certainly not before a blizzard is heading your way because you will buy it at a higher price.
+Due to the rush of the moment you might end up buying the wrong type of generator.
 Choosing a generator for your home should be a preparedness task, regardless the reasons behind it.
 You should check out various models and get the one that fits your budget.
 You can also take advantage of sales and make a whishlist with the model you want.

 What to look for in a generator?